Permanent Residence

 Permanent Residence (永久居留) is a 2009 Hong Kong film starring Sean Li and Osman Hung.
 It was directed by Hong Kong filmmaker Danny Cheng, also known as Scud.
-The film explores several themes traditionally regarded as 'taboo' in Hong Kong society, in an unusually open, convention-defying way, and features full-frontal male nudity in several scenes.
-It is the second of seven publicly released films by Scud.
-The six other films are: City Without Baseball in 2008, Amphetamine in 2010, Love Actually...
-Sucks! in 2011, Voyage in 2013, Utopians in 2015 and Thirty Years of Adonis in 2017.
-The eighth film, Apostles, was made in 2022, as was the ninth, Bodyshop, but neither has yet been released.
-The tenth and final film, Naked Nations: Hong Kong Tribe, is currently in production.
+The film explores several themes traditionally regarded as "taboo" in Hong Kong society, in an unusually open, convention-defying way, and features full-frontal male nudity in several scenes.

+Permanent Residence is the second of eleven publicly released films by Scud.
+The other films include: City Without Baseball (2008), Amphetamine (2010), Love Actually...
+Sucks!
+(2011), Voyage (2013), Utopians (2015) and Thirty Years of Adonis (2017).
+His eighth film, Apostles, was made in 2022, as was the ninth, Bodyshop.
+Scud's tenth and eleventh films (his final projects prior to retirement), Naked Nations: Hong Kong Tribe and Ghosts Just Wanna Have Fun, were produced in 2024.

 Plot

-The film explores the near true-life story of a young Chinese man (said to be a semi-autobiography of the film's writer/producer), who seeks a long-term relationship with a straight friend.
+The film explores the near true-life story of a young Chinese man (said to be a semi-autobiography of the film's director), who seeks a long-term relationship with a straight friend.
 The friend is aware of his inclination, and is happy to befriend him, but is very reluctant to express open affection for him or to become emotionally involved.

 Production

 Permanent Residence examines the limit of life, and is the first of a trilogy: the second, called Amphetamine, examines the limits of passion, while the third, known as Life of an Artist, examines the limits of art.
 Amphetamine was screened at the Berlin International Film Festival on 15 February 2010, and was also shown at the Hong Kong International Film Festival on 6 April 2010.
 The third film, Life of an Artist, has not yet been released.

-In the album book that accompanies the film, the director, Scud appears naked as he replaces Sean Li in the photos in an attempt to emphasize the semi-autobiographical nature of the film.
-Publicity videos accompanying the film also feature the full-frontal nudity of famous Hong Kong model Byron Pang, who was a contestant in the Mr. Hong Kong 2005 contest, and the film's director ('Scud'), himself.
+In the album book that accompanies the film, the director Scud appears naked as he replaces Sean Li in the photos in an attempt to emphasize the semi-autobiographical nature of the film.
+Publicity videos accompanying the film also feature the full-frontal nudity of famous Hong Kong model Byron Pang, who was a contestant in the Mr. Hong Kong 2005 contest, as well as the film's director himself.
 The film was said by critics to be both insightful and mournful as it reflects on the fleeting nature of love and mortality.